-Your Job Specialist and DSS will continue to provide limited services, including book vouchers.
+Your Job Specialist and DSS will continue to provide limited services, including books and supplies.
 To connect with your Job Specialist please contact them via email.

 It's important to note that our counselors do not work normal business hours.
 If you need an in-person appointment or for important and/or immediate questions, please contact our office to speak to an available counselor.
 If you need to speak to a specific counselor you can reach them via their email.

-CalWORKs is dedicated to providing services to low income parents, currently receiving cash aid, seeking to become self sufficient through education.
+The Fresno City College CalWORKs Program is dedicated to providing equitable and inclusive services to parenting students seeking to become economically and socially empowered through education.

 Monday - Friday